neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 power into the solid model, we use a [MultiAppShapeEvaluationTransfer](https://mooseframework.inl.gov/source/transfers/MultiAppShapeEvaluationTransfer.html) and ensure conservation of the total power by specifying postprocessors to be preserved in the OpenMC wrapping (`heat_source`) and in the sub-application (`power`).
-To get the solid temperature into the OpenMC model, we also use a [MultiAppShapeEvaluationTransfer](https://mooseframework.inl.gov/source/transfers/MultiAppShapeEvaluationTransfer.html) in the reverse direction.
+To get the temperature into the OpenMC model, we also use a [MultiAppShapeEvaluationTransfer](https://mooseframework.inl.gov/source/transfers/MultiAppShapeEvaluationTransfer.html) in the reverse direction.